Andrew Benintendi Player Props: White Sox vs. Cardinals

 Andrew Benintendi At The Plate

-- He has gone deep in one of 81 games, and in 0.3% of his plate appearances.
+- He has homered in one of 81 games, and in 0.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.